dodeeric/langchain-ai-assistant-with-hybrid-rag/README.md

 $ cd langchain-ai-assistant-with-hybrid-rag
 ```

-Add your API keys (only one is mandatory):
+Add your API keys (only the OpenAI API key is mandatory):

 ```
 $ nano .env